CHTC/chtc-website-source/fellowships/index.md

 ## How it Works

 Fellows work with a mentor to develop a project relevant to one of the areas listed.
-Fellows will receive a monthly stipend for participating in the Program, during their fellowship.
+Fellows will receive a stipend for participating in the Program, during their fellowship.
 In-person participation at CHTC is required to maximize interaction with mentors and others in the cohort.

+## Duration of Fellowship and Total Stipend
+-  The Fellowship Program lasts for 11 weeks during Summer 2025, running from May 19 to August 8.
+-  The Program provides $650/week stipend.
+-  It is expected that a Fellow working on a  project is available full time during the fellowship period and will not have another significant activity (such as classes, another trainee position or a job) in the same time period.

 **Eligibility:**

 -  You must be enrolled in an undergraduate or graduate program at an accredited University or College within the US.
 -   You must have completed at least 1 academic year by the start of the Fellowship.
 -   U.S. citizenship is not required to participate.
+However, F-1 students will need to apply for Curricular Practical Training (CPT) and per CPT requirements enroll in an associated 1-credit course (at their own expense).
 -   In order to ensure the safety of the workplace, proof of COVID-19 vaccination is required unless an exemption is granted for medical, disability or religious reasons.
 -   In-person participation sponsored by the CHTC Fellows Program in Throughput Computing Week 2025 (HTC25) in Madison during the Fellowship is required.
 HTC25 will be held June 2 - 6, 2025.